Hu-Hanyang/crazyswarm_develop/README.md

   };
     ```

-4. ** Flashing into crazyflie with crazyradio:**
+4. ** Build crazyflie firmware and Flash into crazyflie with crazyradio:**

     Ⅰ. Turn off crazyflie

-    Ⅱ. Press start button for 3 seconds, the blue light will flash
+    Ⅱ. Start the Crazyflie in bootloader mode by pressing the power button for 3 seconds, both the blue light will flash.

-    Ⅲ. Open a terminal to flash:
+    Ⅲ. Open a terminal to build and flash:

     ```bash
     cd crazyflie-firmware
+    # build
     make -j8
+    # flash
     make cload
     ```

-    After flashing, restart crazyflie, connect to cfclient, open 'parameters' tab, select 'stabilizer', select sub-parameter 'controller', set 'current value' in to 5 or higher(where the order you put your controller on menu).
+    After flashing, restart crazyflie, connect to cfclient.

+    Open 'parameters' and 'console' tab, select 'stabilizer', select sub-parameter 'controller'.

+    Set 'current value' in to 5 or higher(where the order you put your controller on menu).

     Cfclient console will print out "CONTROLLER: Using $(name) controller.", switch controller successfully.

 #### Todo:

-1. Build customized controller into crazyflie-firmware
+1. Build customized controller in crazyflie-firmware
 1. ~~Method to set as default controller~~
-2. ~~Method to compile firmware~~
+2. ~~Method to build firmware~~
 3. ~~Method to flash firmware~~
 4. Verification and testing